As a patient you have the right:

 - To have every consideration of personal privacy during case discussion, consultation, examination, and treatment.
 To have your personal and private property cared for appropriately by a hospital’s medical staff, personnel members, employees, volunteers, or students.

-- To have care that is appropriate for To be informed about outcomes of care.
+- To have care that is appropriate for you.
+To be informed about outcomes of care.
 To receive a referral to another health care institution if the hospital is not authorized or not able to provide physical health or behavioral health services needed by the patient.

 - To receive assistance from a family member, representative, or other individual in understanding, protecting, or exercising the patient’s rights.